-The health sciences (life sciences) major is a good path to choose if you are interested in a career in the medical field – medicine, dentistry, nursing, physical or occupational therapy, clinical laboratory science, mortuary science, respiratory therapy, and other allied health science fields.
+A health science degree is a good path to choose if you are interested in a career in the medical field – medicine, dentistry, nursing, physical or occupational therapy, clinical laboratory science, mortuary science, respiratory therapy, and other allied health science fields.
 Your education will be heavily based in biology with emphasis on how it relates to health sciences.
-The health sciences (life sciences) major is often chosen as part of a pre-professional program.
-Depending on the program you choose to enter, you’ll follow one of two possible routes at WSC: the 2+2 or the 3+1.
+The health sciences degree is often chosen as part of a pre-professional program.

 2+2 program: You’ll complete 60 hours (approximately two years) of a pre-professional program at WSC, then transfer to a professional school offering master’s or doctoral degrees in your program.
 After completing the first two years of the approved professional program, you’ll receive your bachelor’s degree from WSC.

 3+1 program: You’ll complete 90 hours (approximately three years) of a pre-professional program at WSC, then transfer to a professional school offering master’s or doctoral degrees in your program.
 After completing the first year of the approved professional program, you’ll receive your bachelor’s degree form WSC.

 Percent of recent WSC graduates employed or in graduate school

 Degrees offered: This program is set up so you can receive your B.S. from Wayne State after completing one of our pre-professional curriculum programs and then successfully completing one or two years at a professional graduate or doctoral school.

 Suggested pre-professional programs: Pre-Medicine, Pre-Nursing, Pre-Physician Assistant, Pre-Radiography, Pre-Veterinary Medicine, Pre-Podiatric Medicine, Pre-Optometry, Pre-Dental, Pre-Osteopathic Medicine, Pre-Pharmacy